Free forever · No card · No trial

 How long does the switch from Square Invoices to Menutize take?

 Under 30 minutes for most contractors.
 Five minutes to export your customer CSV from Square, two minutes to sign up, five minutes to import the list, five minutes to connect Stripe, and the rest to send your first invoice and pin the home-screen icon to your phone.
 The slowest part is usually waiting for Stripe to verify your bank account, which is typically instant via Plaid but can take a day or two for some banks.
+Keep Square running until your first Menutize charge clears, then cancel.

 Start free in 60 seconds.
 No credit card.
-Keep Square running until your first Menutize recurring charge clears — then cancel.
+Keep Square running until your first Menutize charge clears — then cancel.

 Already invoicing through Square?
 We’ll personally walk you through the migration.